AI-Hypercomputer/maxtext/getting_started/Run_MaxText_via_xpk.md

     bash docker_build_dependency_image.sh
     ```

-    ## New: Build Maxtext Docker Image with JAX Stable Stack
+    #### New: Build Maxtext Docker Image with JAX Stable Stack
     We're excited to announce that starting October 1, 2024, you can build the Maxtext Docker image using the JAX Stable Stack base image.
 This provides a more reliable and consistent build environment.

-    ### What is JAX Stable Stack?
+    ###### What is JAX Stable Stack?

-    JAX Stable Stack is a thoroughly tested Docker image that includes JAX and its core libraries.
-Using this as the base image ensures you have a stable base environment for building and running Maxtext.
+    JAX Stable Stack provides a consistent environment for Maxtext by bundling JAX with core packages like `orbax`, `flax`, and `optax`, along with Google Cloud utilities and other essential tools.
+These libraries are tested to ensure compatibility, providing a stable foundation for building and running Maxtext and eliminating potential conflicts due to incompatible package versions.

-    ### How to Use It
+    ###### How to Use It

     To build the Maxtext Docker image with JAX Stable Stack, simply set the MODE to `stable_stack` and specify the desired `BASEIMAGE` in the `docker_build_dependency_image.sh` script:

     ```
-    # Example bash docker_build_dependency_image.sh MODE=stable_stack BASEIMAGE=us-docker.pkg.dev/tpu-prod-env-multipod/jax-stable-stack/tpu:jax0.4.33-rev1
+    # Example bash docker_build_dependency_image.sh MODE=stable_stack BASEIMAGE=us-docker.pkg.dev/cloud-tpu-images/jax-stable-stack/tpu:jax0.4.33-rev1
     bash docker_build_dependency_image.sh MODE=stable_stack BASEIMAGE={{JAX_STABLE_STACK_BASE_IMAGE}}
     ```

-    You can find a list of available JAX Stable Stack versions [here](https://pantheon.corp.google.com/artifacts/docker/cloud-tpu-images/us/jax-stable-stack/tpu).
+    You can find a list of available JAX Stable Stack base images [here](https://pantheon.corp.google.com/artifacts/docker/cloud-tpu-images/us/jax-stable-stack/tpu).

     **Important Note:** The JAX Stable Stack is currently in the experimental phase.
 We encourage you to try it out and provide feedback.

 3. After building the dependency image `maxtext_base_image`, xpk can handle updates to the working directory when running `xpk workload create` and using `--base-docker-image`.